JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_usage_part_2.md

     # export APACHE_RUN_GROUP=www-data
     export APACHE_RUN_GROUP=www-readwrite

-Now restart `apache` so those settings can take affect:
+Now restart `apache` so those settings can take effect:

     sudo service apache2 restart

 ### Adjust ‘apache’ logs to allow group ‘www-readwrite’ access.

-Since I like to set up servers to be collaborative environments based on a user’s access to the `www-readwrite` group, I also like to give them clear & easy access to the `apache` logs.
+Since I like to set up servers to be collaborative environments, I also like to give them clear & easy access to the `apache` logs.
 It’s generally helpful for debugging.
 And here is how I do it.

 First, change the parent permissions on the `apache` log directory so others can read & execute it for basic directory listings: